BlissRoms/platform_external_themelib/README.md

 Contributing
 ----------------

 Roboto was initiated as a project within Android, and now it is a discete project that is considered 'upstream' of Android.
 Due to this legacy, this project will never accept any contributions from anyone who hasn't agreed to the Android Contributor License Agreement.
-To do that, create an an account in http://android-review.googlesource.com and agree to the Android CLA.
+To do that, create an account in http://android-review.googlesource.com and agree to the Android CLA.

 If you have signed the Android CLA and wish to make a direct contribution, please send a pull request.